30% Ponant Bonus

 This journey will take you on the trail of walruses, as well as the traces of the polar bear, the lord of the Arctic, which you might be able to admire in its natural environment.

-The next destination on your itinerary, Svalbard archipelago are the last islands before the North Pole and here you’ll discover a unique feeling of having reached the top of the world.
+The next destination on your itinerary, Svalbard archipelago are the last islands before the North Pole and here you will discover a unique feeling of having reached the top of the world.
 During this unforgettable expedition, our ship will sail to latitudes of 80° north.

 Itinerary is subject to change according to port authorizations and government regulations.
 We are privileged guests in these remote lands where we are at the mercy of weather, ice, tidal and current conditions.
 Landings on certain sites and the observation of certain wildlife cannot be guaranteed.
 They vary from day to day, making each PONANT cruise a unique experience.
 The Captain and the Expedition Leader will make every effort to ensure that your experience is as rich as possible, while complying with the safety rules and instructions imposed by the AECO.